bitcoin/bitcoin/doc/build-unix.md

     sudo apt-get install libevent-dev libboost-system-dev libboost-filesystem-dev libboost-test-dev libboost-thread-dev

 BerkeleyDB is required for the wallet.
+Bitcoin Core Releases ship with BerkeleyDB 4.8, but any version from 4.7 to 5.3 can be used with minimal compatibility issues.

-Ubuntu and Debian have their own `libdb-dev` and `libdb++-dev` packages, but these will install BerkeleyDB 5.1 or later.
-This will break binary wallet compatibility with the distributed executables, which are based on BerkeleyDB 4.8.
-If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.
+Ubuntu and Debian have their own `libdb-dev` and `libdb++-dev` packages, which install BerkeleyDB 5.3.

+BerkeleyDB versions 6.0 and later are not supported as they use an incompatible license and the database file format is not backwards compatible with the distributed executables.

 Otherwise, you can build from self-compiled `depends` (see above).